 Light at ~5000K is optimal for identifying true color value since it is closest to “pure white.”
 Light at ~6500K may sometimes better show surface conditions and paint defects.
 Light at 6500K has a greater relative intensity, revealing more defects.
 When comparing these color temperatures, a 6500K light appears significantly cooler [bluish] than a 5000K light, because the 6500K light will slightly tint the vehicles color with bluish light.
 For practical purposes this is not nearly as significant as the warm tones that a halogen bulb emits at ~2700K.
 Because the 6500K bulb has a much higher relative intensity, allowing it to reveal all surface defects on paint.

 Optimal lighting for paint correction differs from vehicle to vehicle in order to reveal true colors and surface conditions.
-It has been stated that to achieve optimal lighting on a wide variety of vehicles, an individual may wish to consider two sets of bulbs.
+A belief exists that in order to achieve optimal lighting on a wide variety of vehicles, two sets of bulbs is necessary.
 One set at 5000K and another at 6500K.
 The 5000K bulbs better capture the paint’s true color value since it is closest to color neutral.
 The 6500K light may maximize the ability to better detect certain defects.
 Different vehicle colors are prone to displaying defects differently due to the color wavelength of the surface.
 Overall though, 5000k is the best color temperature to view the majority of automotive paint color values and defects.
 Instead of changing the bulbs, consider altering the overall intensity (brightness) of the light source — depending on the paint color.